kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 ### Controller Author without self-interest in multi-cluster, but open for adoption in multi-cluster setups

 - Replace `mgr.GetClient()` and `mgr.GetCache` with `mgr.GetCluster(req.ClusterName).GetClient()` and `mgr.GetCluster(req.ClusterName).GetCache()`.
+- Switch from `For` and `Owns` builder calls to `watches`
-- Make manager and controller plumbing vendor'able to allow plugging in multi-cluster provider.
+- Make manager and controller plumbing vendor'able to allow plugging in multi-cluster provider and BYO request type.

 ### Controller Author who wants to support certain multi-cluster setups